rackerlabs/rackspace-how-to/content/cloud-servers/create-a-cloud-server.md

 product_url: cloud-servers
 ---

-Use the following steps to set up a cloud cerver through the Cloud Control Panel interface.
+Use the following steps to set up a cloud server through the Cloud Control Panel interface.

 1. Log in to the [Cloud Control Panel](https://mycloud.rackspace.com) and click **Servers > Cloud Servers** in the top navigation bar.